 Will Rogers and the Ranch

 The Will Rogers Ranch is an adventure-making choice for anyone visiting the Los Angeles area.
 This wonderland in Pacific Palisades (near Malibu) that overlooks the Pacific Ocean seems a world away from the urban lifestyle of Los Angeles.
 We recommend it for those interested in the era of early film-making or want to learn more about one its breakout stars, Will Rogers (1879-1935), an influential American humorist with Native American roots.
 Pacific Palisades, which overlooks the Pacific Ocean, has a population of approximately 25,000.

 Read even more through our Oklahoma section.
-(Will Rogers was originally from Oklahoma and his childhood home and a nearby museum are open to the public.)
+(He was originally from Oklahoma and his childhood home and a nearby museum are open to the public.)

 The home is open to the public but visitors must be on a tour with a park tour guide and group size may be limited.
 Photography inside the house is prohibited.
 On view are personal items and furnishings owned by the Rogers family during the time they lived there.

 At the gift shop, you can purchase water bottles and other items that will help with hiking or riding horses on the trails.
 It also runs a short film about Will Rogers with amazing original footage of his lassoing and other events where he was featured.